-A chance for members to gather, enjoy, and vote — every year in October, Wiregrass Electric Cooperative (WEC) holds an annual meeting to give its members a chance to learn more about their cooperative and its accomplishments from the past year.
-Members can vote on representatives up for election, receive a full annual report, and get a chance to meet the employees and trustees who make WEC work.
+Every year in October, Wiregrass Electric Cooperative (WEC) holds an annual meeting to give its members a chance to learn more about their cooperative and its accomplishments from the past year.
+Members can vote on representatives up for election, vote on any recommended bylaws changes, and receive a full annual report.

 Information about Membership & Voting

 Note: Closer to the Annual Meeting, instructions will be updated with specifics regarding this year’s elections.

 Only qualified members will be able to register, vote, and win prizes at the Annual Meeting.

 Look at your bill card.
 Only the person listed on that card is able to register, vote, and win prizes.
 If your name is not listed on that card, you are not a qualified member and will not be able to register.

 What You Can Do to Qualify

 Members may be required to show a photo or other suitable identification at the time of registration.
 If the account is not listed in your name, you should go to the nearest Wiregrass Electric office to take care of this before Annual Meeting.
 You can change the account to a “joint account” between husband and wife by having the person listed on the account make the request in writing.
 For a husband or wife to register and vote, that account will have to be listed as a “joint account.”
 View our Request for Joint Application (PDF) or get one in any of our offices to make this change.
 Persons with joint accounts have only one vote between them; however, either person may vote.

 If the person listed on the account is deceased and you are the surviving spouse, you should go to a Wiregrass Electric office, show a photo ID, proof of death, and sign a new membership application.
 There is a $5.00 membership fee associated with this.